Why ENERGY STAR?

 Consider replacing your old fridge and recycling your old second refrigerator.
 Refrigerators over 15 years old could be costing you more about $90 per year to run.
 If you need a second refrigerator year-round, replace the old one with a new ENERGY STAR certified.
 Make sure you keep your fridge in an ambient temperature of 35 to 38 degrees Fahrenheit.
 On average, an old refrigerator uses about 30% more energy than a model that has earned the ENERGY STAR.

 Recycle your old refrigerator.
 If you buy a new refrigerator, be sure to recycle your old one.
 Many appliance retailers will pick up and recycle your old refrigerator when you purchase a new one.

 Products that are recognized as ENERGY STAR Most Efficient deliver cutting edge energy efficiency along with the latest in technological innovation.
 They represent the very best for energy savings and environmental protection.
 Find Most Efficient refrigerators here.

 Be sure to look for the ENERGY STAR when shopping for a refrigerator or cooler

 Current Specification Effective Date: September 15, 2014

-Follow these guidelines to reduce the amount of energy your refrigerator uses:
+Follow these guidelines to reduce the amount of energy your refrigerator or cooler uses: